top of page

 Legal Steps for Amicable Resolution

-1. Hire attorneys experienced in collaborative law
+1. Hire Experienced Attorneys: Seek attorneys who specialize in collaborative law.

 When Amicable Divorce May Not Work